JDDoesDev/presentations/osmi.md

 ## Get the OSMI handbooks

-# http://bit.ly/osmi-books <!-- .element: class="fragment" data-fragment-index="1" -->
+## http://bit.ly/osmi-books <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:  Not trying to sell anything, but the books are DRM free and extremely useful

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->

-## The tech community is our greatest resource
+## In open source tech, community is our greatest resource

 Note:
 Time to bring it home --